brislazaro/MangoTest/README.md

 ## Reusable Range Component

 The Range component is designed as a reusable component, similar to component libraries ones like MaterialUI or Ant-design.
-It adapts its behavior based on the props it receives.
+It adapts its behaviour based on the props it receives.
 Depending on the provided props, it can render:

 - A min-max Range component.
 - A fixed-values Range component.